Do Work-at-Home Parents Need Help With Childcare?

 Is Childcare Necessary for Work-at-home Parents?
 Full-Time, Part-Time, or Not at All?

-Deciding on whether to use full-time, part-time or no childcare as a work-at-home parent isn't as straightforward as it might seem.
-It's like trying to find the perfect balance on a seesaw.
+Deciding on the type of childcare as a work-at-home parent isn’t straightforward.
+You need to choose between full-time, part-time, or no childcare.
+It’s like trying to find the perfect balance on a seesaw.

 On one side, you have your work commitments, and on the other, your parenting responsibilities.
 Lean too much on one side, and you might find yourself missing out on the other.